 - Help make your child’s motor skills even stronger by engaging with them in physical activities outdoors.
 Try fun games like balancing a lemon on a spoon race!
 It’s a great bonding activity too.

-- Encourage fine motor skills honing by getting your child to practise his writing skills.
+- Encourage fine motor skills honing by getting your child to practice his writing skills.
 Keeping a diary a good way to do this, as well as develop literacy skills.

 When to talk to your Doctor

 - If your child cannot run without stumbling.

 - Your child cannot balance on one foot or throw a ball under-arm

 - Your child struggles to grip a pen/pencil properly